Badgerati/Pode.Web/README.md

 ## Usage

-To use the Pode.Web templates, you first need to call `Use-PodeWebTemplates`; you can supply a Title, Logo, FavIcon, custom Stylesheet, or change the Theme:
+To use the Pode.Web templates, you first need to call `Use-PodeWebTemplates`; you can supply a Title, Logo, FavIcon, or change the Theme:

 ```powershell
 Import-Module Pode